How to make Word documents accessible

 Do not rely on auto-generated alt text, as it is often inaccurate or incomplete.

-To understand how to write effective alt text, read Writing good image alt text.
+For detailed guidance, read Writing good image alt text.

 Steps to add image alt text